AdobeDocs/experience-platform.en/help/observability/alerts/subscribe.md

 [!DNL Observability Insights] allows you to subscribe to Adobe I/O Event notifications regarding Adobe Experience Platform activities.
 These events are sent to a configured webhook to facilitate efficient automation of activity monitoring.

-This document provides steps on how to subscribe to Adobe I/O event notifications for Adobe Experience Platform services.
-Reference information regarding available event types is also provided, along with links to further documentation on how to interpret returned event data for each applicable [!DNL Platform] service.
+This document provides steps on how you can subscribe to Adobe I/O event notifications for Adobe Experience Platform services.
+Reference information regarding available event types is also provided, along with links to further documentation on how you can interpret returned event data for each applicable [!DNL Platform] service.

 ## Getting started